NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters." Ch 20: Is God our Vending machine?

 “It’s been a long day for you, and you’ve discerned much.
 There is more coming your way tomorrow.
 Will you come and tell me how it’s going, everyday?”
 God requested.
 She nodded her fiat.
 They headed inside.

 She zoomed out.
 Today, she learned to give over control.
-By allowing the Holy Spirit — in His perfectly timing — to manage the minion’s furniture delivery, she witnessed gratitude in condemned beings.
+By allowing the Holy Spirit — in His perfect timing — to manage the minion’s furniture delivery, she witnessed gratitude in condemned beings.
 Well, in all except Satan.
 It was best to follow God’s lead.
 He knew exactly what He was doing.
 He knew how much she could handle at any given moment.
-God controlled every dial of every action of every minute.
+While respecting her free will, God controlled every dial of every situation.
 He moved dials up or down.
-Or sideways when she became overwhelmed.
-Her job was to stay out of the hot kitchen and let God cook — yes, even in hell!
+Or sideways when she needed time-outs.
+Her best move was to lie low while working in hell's kitchen and let the Divine chef cook ...

 <See below links to start at the beginning or for Chapter 18: “Same evening, different place or the mindless are meeting” >